 How is a Remote Starter Installed?

 There are many different steps involved in properly installing a remote starter.
-Each steps contributes to how long it takes to install a remote starter.
+Each step contributes to how long it takes to install a remote starter.
 Today I am going to tell you about six of the main tasks.

 - Bench prep